learn-js/learnjs/readme.md

 GitHub has become the de facto code hosting service for most open source communities.

-## Create a site for yourself using GitHub

-GitHub has a useful service called [GitHub Pages](http://pages.github.com) that allows you to host a simple site on their servers for free.

 ### With GitHub Pages you can:
 - design a website any way you want by having complete control over the html, css, and javascript.
 - use simple templates for getting started using GitHub Pages.